 49. No dipara un chícharo

-Literally, it translates”he doesn’t (even) snap a green bean.”
-This is a case of the disappearing S mentioned in the introduction, as the formal Spanish spelling of dipara is dispara.
+Literally, it translates to “he doesn’t (even) snap a green bean.”
+The S actually disappears, as the formal Spanish spelling of dipara is dispara.

-50. Estoy en la fuacata
+50. Estoy en la fuácata

 51. Esqueleto rumbero